 Arrested were Darryl Washington, Shakara Robertson and Marcus Lashun Smith and two juvenile youths.
 They were taken to the drugstore for a show-up so that the victim and other witnesses could view them.
-The victim, Carolyn Webster, could not identify any of them, but bystanders identified Washington, Robertson and Smith—only their clothing – as either participating in the robbery or running away.
+The victim could not identify any of them, but bystanders identified Washington, Robertson and Smith – solely by their clothing – as either participating in the robbery or running away.

 Smith, Robertson and Washington were charged with aggravated robbery.
 Smith pled no contest in October 1995 in return for deferred adjudication and remained free.
 Robertson also pled no contest and received 10 years probation.